mirr254/Andela-Developer-Challenge-Shopping-List/README.md

 First thing done was to create a project for the Whole Shopping List challenge on the pivotal tracker web.
 And creating required stories for all the challenges:

+## Running Tests

+ To run unittests locally, install nose then point it to the tests folder located at tests folder of the project

+ nosetests tests/

 ## Flask Application